dgillis91/mortgage_default_model/README.md

 ### Deep Learning

-For the simple, logistic regression model,
+We proceed to show that a deep learning model leads to increased performance over the classic logistic regression model.

+The logistic regression model is created using a single sigmoid perceptron.
+The model we settled on for deep learning consists of two hidden layers, each with
+64 nodes, and a single sigmoid output layer.

-For the complex model, we continue to see that increasing the the sample ratio decreases the recall for the majority class, and increases the recall for the minority class.
+For the complex model, we to see that increasing the sample ratio decreases the recall for the majority class, and increases the recall for the minority class.
 Interestingly, increasing the sampling ratio decrease the precision for the minority class, and increase it for the